clouatre-labs/setup-goose-action/README.md

 3. **Configure in your workflow** - map your secret to Goose's expected environment variable (see examples below)

+> [!IMPORTANT]
+> **Prompt Injection Risk:** When AI analyzes user-controlled input (git diffs, code comments, commit messages), malicious actors can embed instructions to manipulate output.
+This applies to ANY AI tool, not just Goose or this action.
-> [!WARNING]
+>
-> AI tools can be manipulated via code comments and commit messages.
-This example analyzes tool output only.
-See [examples/](examples/) for other patterns.
+> For production use, see [examples/](examples/) for defensive patterns (tool output analysis, input sanitization, trusted-only execution).

 ## Quick Start